Ha-Duong-88/UFOs/README.md

   The following are recommendations to deepen the analysis and improve the user experience:
   1) Expand the filter for the dataset to include a broader range of dates and years for the sightings.
   2) Expand the dataset to include different countries where sightings have been reported beyond the US to increase the sample set size and deepen the analysis that      UFO sightings are witnessed world-wide.
-  3) Allow users to enter in their own sightings by adding search entry form and include the total number of users for each sighting if there are more than one
+  3) Allow users to enter in their own sightings by adding a search entry form and include the total number of users for each sighting if there are more than one
      user.
   4) Add an 'update' or 'search' button after each each search field or at the end of the last search field that users can click to update the table once they
      enter their search criteria.
 This will make it clearer to users that the table has been refreshed once the search parameters are entered.